DionteDS/MovieSearch/README.md

 The instructions below will allow you to get a copy of the project, and be able to run the project on your system.

+You will also need to sign up on The Movie Database API for an api key.

 ### Prerequisites

 * iOS13.0+/macOS10.15+